gokulkrishh/gokulkrishh/README.md

 <a href="https://gokul.site.io">Blog</a> • <a href="https://twitter.com/gokul_i">Twitter</a>

 Hi, I am Gokulakrishnan Kalaikovan, a Web Developer and [Google Developer Expert (GDE)](https://developers.google.com/community/experts/directory/profile/profile-gokulakrishnan_kalaikovan) based out of Bangalore, India.
-Besides coding, I like gaming (COD mobile mostly these days), running, football, travelling and finally an author in progress.
+Besides coding, I like gaming (COD mobile mostly these days), running, football, traveling and finally an author in progress.

 **A little about me:**